ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-weathervaning.rst

 To reduce the impact of wind when flying in VTOL modes the ArduPilot QuadPlane code supports two features:

--  Active weathervaning
+-  Active yaw axis weathervaning
--  Position hold using forward motor
+-  Position hold assistance using forward or tilt rotor motors instead of only using VTOL stance tilting

 Together these two features can greatly reduce the impact of wind on VTOL flight by keeping the aircraft pointed into the wind and reducing